Target's Sales Floors Are Switching From Apple To Android Devices - Slashdot

 In that case, if Target even runs into trouble with Samsung, they can easily switch to LG or whatever.
 It would be even better if they were not dependent on Google for the OS, but having multiple hardware vendors is a good start.

-Target wants exclusivity for merchandise it sells (Score:2)
+Target wants exclusivity for merchandise it sells (Score:1)

 Re: iPod WTF?
 (Score:1)